 Who is this Clean Jurassic Coast team?

-I'd like to say something first.
-Every one of you who picks up litter from our Heritage Site is already part of the team.
+Every one of you who picks up litter from our Heritage Site is part of an ever-growing community.
 You're already working to achieve a Clean Jurassic Coast.
 If you post clean-ups on social media, please use #cleanjurassiccoast to help spread our mission.

 Roy Beal - "Life is simple, just add water!"